Materia-Journal/Materia_issue2/content/Vandivere.md

 type: essay
 class:
 peer_review: "true"
-contributor_as_it_appears: Kathryn Kremnitzer
+contributor_as_it_appears: Abbie Vandivere, Carol Pottasch, and Indra Kneepkens
 contributor:

-abstract: Throughout the 1860s, Édouard Manet reprised his own oil paintings in watercolor to realize them in etching, a practice he repeated for several of his most accomplished and controversial canvases in the early decades of his career.
-The following case study, centered on the motif of *Lola de Valence*, breaks from historically medium-specific divisions within museum collections and catalogue raisonnés to offer new visual and technical evidence on the important role watercolor played in Manet’s working methods across media.

----

-Abbie Vandivere, Carol Pottasch, and Indra Kneepkens

-**Abstract**

-Students in the Technical Art History master’s programme at the University of Amsterdam made reconstructions of *The Lamentation of Christ* (ca. 1460–64), a painting attributed to Rogier van der Weyden that was recently treated at the Mauritshuis, The Hague.
+abstract: Students in the Technical Art History master’s programme at the University of Amsterdam made reconstructions of *The Lamentation of Christ* (ca. 1460–64), a painting attributed to Rogier van der Weyden that was recently treated at the Mauritshuis, The Hague.
 Technical examination revealed that some passages and pigments in this artwork have changed over the centuries.
 By focusing their reconstructions on specific research questions, the students’ reconstructions provided new insights into some of these changes.
 Their research focused on preparatory phases (underdrawing and intermediate layer), changes that have occurred in coloured fabrics, and small reflective details like gems and blood.

-**Introduction**
+---

+## Introduction

 Educational programmes that train paintings conservators or technical art historians often involve students in making reconstructions of artworks.[^1] At the University of Amsterdam, students from the Technical Art History master’s programme learn about the process of making and the stratigraphy of historical paintings, as well as the interpretation of technical data, by attempting to make a faithful copy of a painting using historically appropriate materials and techniques.
 In 2020, students based their reconstructions on the *Lamentation of Christ* (ca. 1460–64) attributed to Rogier van der Weyden, which is the oldest painting in the collection of the Mauritshuis, The Hague, in the Netherlands (**Fig. 1**).[^2] In 2018–19, this artwork underwent a thorough technical examination using advanced scientific technologies, as well as conservation and restoration treatment, in front of the public.[^3] The results from this research were an excellent basis for the student reconstructions and led to discoveries about the materials and techniques that were used to make the painting.